mohamedhesham221/MyReads-book-tracking/README.md

 - `update()` for updating shelf.
 - `search()` for searching books while typing in input field.
 - `get()` for getting book details

+## Installation

+Clone the repository, and install dependencies using NPM and start local host

+- clone the repo `git clone https://github.com/mohamedhesham221/MyReads-book-tracking`
+- install dependencies `npm install`
+- start project with `npm start`
+- it can be viewed in the browser at `http://localhost:3000`

+### Important

+The backend API is built by Udacity and only a fixed set of search terms are supported.
+Supported search terms can be found in [SEARCH_TERMS.md](https://github.com/THEPEACEMAKER/myReads-book-tracking-app/blob/master/SEARCH_TERMS.md)That list of terms are the only terms that will work with the API.